 To finish our travel guide to Angkor Wat, here it goes some practical information about where to stay in Siem Reap, how to get to Angkor Wat and around.

 Siem Reap is the closest city to Angkor Wat attractions, and one of the biggest city in Cambodia, that means plenty of rooms options.
 Most of the hostels and hotels are near Angkor Wat, and it won’t take more than a few minutes to get from one place to another.
 I would say to choose your accommodation in Siem Reap based on comfort and budget.
 Almost all the hotels are close to city center, easy to find restaurants, markets and near to all attractions and things to do in Siem Reap.

-We stayed at Lotus Garden Boutique, a bit outside town, and can be hard to find the address, but the property itself is good.
+We stayed at Summer Villa Resort a bit outside town and can be hard to find the address but the property itself is great.
 I was glad to be far away from the messy streets of Siem Reap, but to leave the hotel we needed tuk-tuk or bicycles.
-I liked Lotus Lodge, they have big rooms, a decent breakfast [and the lunchbox for the Angkor Wat Sunrise], swimming pool, tuk-tuk service, bicycles and massage.
+I liked Summer Villa Resort (Former Lotus Lodge), they have big rooms, a decent breakfast [and the lunchbox for the Angkor Wat Sunrise], swimming pool, tuk-tuk service, bicycles and massage.
 All these for a fair price!

 If you are looking for a hostel, we can recommend One Stop Hostel offers comfy rooms, great atmosphere and a nice rooftop bar.

 If you want something fancier you can easily use Expedia and Agoda to find top hotels in Siem Reap, we book our rooms with them and never had a problem.
 Check the prices, the options and don’t forget to book your hotel in Siem Reap through our links, you don’t spend any extra penny and we get a little commission from your booking!
 Tks 😉

 How to get to Angkor Wat and Siem Reap